A Computable Measure of Suboptimality for Entropy-Regularised Variational Objectives: Illustrative Applications

-Beyond tuning existing algorithms, \ac{kgd} offers an exciting opportunity for novel algorithmic development.
+Beyond tuning existing algorithms, \ac{kgd} offers an opportunity to develop novel algorithms with the potential to be more efficient than \ac{mfld}.
+This is an important goal, since numerical methods are under-developed in the post-Bayesian setting, and because post-Bayesian targets $P$ are typically more complicated than their Bayesian counterparts due to the absence of a Bernstein--von Mises phenomenon when the model is misspecified \citep{mclatchie2025predictively}.
 Here we distinguish between methods that exploit differentiation through the \ac{kgd} (\Cref{sec: autodiff KGD}), and more widely-applicable methods for which differentiation through the \ac{kgd} is not required (\Cref{sec: no autodiff}).